US citizens returning from overseas say they are waiting hours for coronavirus screening at airports

 CNN has reached out to O'Hare International Airport but did not receive an immediate response.

-US Customs and Border Protection is aware of the long lines and is already seeing success addressing the delays at some airports, acting commissioner Mark Morgan said in a statement.
+US Customs and Border Protection is aware of the long lines and is already seeing success addressing the delays at some airports, acting Commissioner Mark Morgan said in a statement emphasizing that passengers' safety and health is the top priority.

-"We're continuing to balance our efficiencies with ensuring the health and safety of all American citizens," he said.
-"Nothing is more important than the safety, health and security of our citizens."
+In a later statement Sunday, he said, "Wait times experienced yesterday at some locations were unacceptable."

+The agency's partners' resources are "stretched thin," he said, and CBP still must fulfill its national security, counter-narcotics and outbound enforcement missions.

 'Very close quarters'